top of page

 Vinumera

 Though currently consisting of Vael and Numera, the north eastern side of the island is still considered to be the ancient homeland of the Deerless and named for their founding father who the Extiez family was said to descend from.
-This part of Marcwith still boasts the largest population of Deerless Coalescent peoples and contains some of the most famous cities, including the ancient trade-city of Houndsmouth, the old Extiez family capitol of Qubbhae, and the popular tourist city Vinerin hosting the largest collection of works from the famous scholar Githmund.
+This part of Marcwith still boasts the largest population of Deerless Coalescent peoples and contains some of the most famous cities, including the ancient trade-city of Houndsmouth, the old Extiez family capitol of Qubbhae, and the popular tourist city Vinerin; the latter hosting the largest collection of works from the famous scholar Githmund.

 Hwox and Oarnoa